Last Updated on February 22, 2024 by Naomi Nimu

 The term comes from French, meaning “under vacuum.”
 The technique is growing in popularity because of its ability to cook food evenly without drying it out.

 Sous vide (pronounced SOO-veed) cooking has been used for years by restaurants, but recently it has become popular at home because of how easy it is to use an immersion circulator to make sous vide recipes at home.
+Also, sous vide cookers are now commonly found in people’s home kitchens, along with other kitchen appliances.
+Unlike before, when they were expensive and only a few people could afford them.

 Benefits of Using a Vacuum Sealer for Sous Vide